 Advanced eCourse: Intermediate Cataloging for Non-Catalogers

-An ALA eLearning Solutions and SJSU iSchool Advanced eCourse
+An ALA Continuing Education and SJSU iSchool Advanced eCourse

 Do you know the basics of cataloging, but are looking to further your skillset and knowledge?
 In this advanced eCourse, cataloging expert and renowned instructor Dr. Mary Bolin expands on the topics from her introductory course and provides you with a deeper understanding of more advanced cataloging concepts.
 This course emphasizes cataloging as a part of the library as a whole and focuses on the elements of the cataloging process, including acquiring bibliographic data, working with library databases, and creating effective workflows.
 You’ll learn how to create MARC records, perform basic database maintenance, be introduced to BIBFRAME, gain insights on future trends in cataloging, and more.